The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Numerical Examples

-\paragraph{Discussion} The results of the numerical experiment are shown in \cref{fig:constr-mean}.
+\paragraph{\textbf{Discussion}} The results of the numerical experiment are shown in \cref{fig:constr-mean}.
 The left plot shows the CPU runtime in seconds as a function of the manifold dimension, while the right plot shows the number of iterations to convergence.
-As can be seen from the plots, CRPG with constant stepsize converges faster in time than the PGA except for one case.
-The PGA in turn converges faster than CRPG with backtracking except a handful of cases.
+As can be seen from the plots, CRPG with a constant stepsize converges faster in time than the PGA.
+The PGA in turn converges with a rate slightly slower than that of CRPG with backtracking.
 The number of iterations is similar for CRPG in both variants, with the CRPG with constant stepsize requiring slightly fewer iterations than the backtracked case.
 Interestingly, CRPG requires more iterations than the PGA, especially when the dimension is low, but still converges faster in terms of CPU runtime.